Can a Nurse Work While Under Investigation with the Arizona Nursing Board?

-If an employer were to verify an Arizona nurse on NURSYS (the national database for verification of nurse licensure), the license would now show that the nurse is currently under investigation.
-The only time a nurse’s license would show an indication of an investigation would be if the nurse was formally disciplined by the Arizona Nursing Board.
+If an employer were to verify an Arizona nurse on NURSYS (the national database verifying nurse licensure), the license would show that the nurse is currently under investigation.
+The only time a nurse’s license would indicate an investigation would be if the Arizona Nursing Board formally disciplined the nurse.

 What is NURSYS?

-NURSYS is the only national database for verification of nurse licensure, discipline and practice privileges for RNs and LPN/VNs licensed in participating boards of nursing, including all states in the Nurse Licensure Compact (NLC).
+NURSYS is the only national database verifying nurse licensure, discipline, and practice privileges for RNs and LPN/VNs licensed in participating boards of nursing, including all states in the Nurse Licensure Compact (NLC).
 Under current laws, the Board cannot remove past discipline from NURSYS.